dfinity/portal/docs/developer-docs/frontend/index.md

----
-sidebar_position: 1
----

-# Building frontend canisters
+# Frontend canisters

 ## Overview

-A frontend canister, also referred to as an *asset canister**, is a type of canister used to host an application's frontend assets, such as the user interface, webpage, or dashboard for the dapp.
+A frontend canister, also referred to as an **asset canister**, is a type of canister used to host an application's frontend assets, such as the user interface, webpage, or dashboard for the dapp.

 Frontend canisters utilize the [JavaScript agent](https://www.npmjs.com/package/@dfinity/agent) as a communication layer.
 By using the [default frontend canister](https://github.com/dfinity/sdk/tree/master/src/canisters/frontend/ic-frontend-canister) provided by `dfx` to upload static files to ICP,